jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-2-21-numbers-programmers-should-know.md

 What are the numbers now?
 How have they been changing?
 Does it even matter?

+## The Numbers As Reported Elsewhere

+Earlier I mentioned that the numbers have been changing.
+They have been.
 Some people have claimed that since the numbers are changing it only makes sense to know the numbers in terms of magnitude in relation to each other [1].
-Others have tried to use models to give estimates of the numbers [2].

-I think it would be valuable to have a resource for learning these numbers as they are, because refreshing your data is an important part of thinking well.
-Facts can change and if you aren't refreshing your data you risk using a mental model which was true in the past, but isn't true in the present.

-According to data compiled by jboner, in 2012 the numbers were being reported as:
+This is a great point and it does help protect a person from the fact that the numbers are changing and there information may get out of date.
+However, that doesn't mean we don't have to validate the assumption that the numbers haven't changed.
+Test all things, hold fast that which is good.

+An infographic was produced which goes over estimates of what the numbers could be as the years go by.
+You can see a picture of this infographic here.
+If we dig into the sourcing of it what we will discover is the estimates are based on models.
+Worse those models haven't been particularly accurate.

 ![2020 Estimates](/img/programming_numbers/model_estimate_2020.png)